pifroggi/vs_deepdeinterlace/README.md

 ## Tips
 * If you would like to finetune or improve the results, consider using one of these deinterlacers as "EdiExt"-clip in [QTGMC](https://github.com/HomeOfVapourSynthEvolution/havsfunc/blob/f11d79c98589c9dcb5b10beec35b631db68b495c/havsfunc/havsfunc.py#L1912).
 * The deinterlacers work okay for animation, but fail to use all information from the correct field on fast motions.
 May still be useful for orphaned fields.
+This is improved with DfConvEkSA+.
 * In my testing DeF seemed to perform similarly to DDD, but 10x slower.
 I have included it anyway in case it works better for someone else.